10 albums that marked the end of an era in rock

 Smashing Pumpkins – Adore (1998)

-For a whole generation of fans, the Smashing Pumpkins were the greatest of the ’90s alternative bands.
-With with Adore, the successor to their smash double album Melon Collie And The Infinite Sadness, the band let the world know that their trademark psychedelic vulnerability was officially over.
+For a whole generation of fans, the The Smashing Pumpkins were the greatest of the ’90s alternative bands.
+With with Adore, the successor to their, ahem, smash double-album Melon Collie And The Infinite Sadness, the band let the world know that their trademark psychedelic vulnerability was officially over.
 Going hard on the goth, glam, and electronic influences, Adore is an aggressive step away from what brought many people to alt-rock in the first place, and scared away the fair-weather fans Billy Corgan and co. had accrued over the previous seven years.
 The polished-arch rock it celebrated soon became a staple of the decade’s strange latter half.

 Judas Priest – Painkiller (1990)